-Due to high demand of cheese products, prices go up on the market in the US.
+Due to the high demand for cheese products, prices go up on the market in the US.
 The Global Cheese Market is expected to reach $164,338 million by 2023, from $136,283 million in 2016, growing at a CAGR of 2.7% from 2017 to 2023 (Biswa Sinha, 2017).
 Europe contributed the highest cheese market share, registering a CAGR of around 2.0%, attributable to high demand in France, Finland, Denmark, Germany, and other countries.
-Asia-Pacific is the fastest growing region followed by LAMEA, owing to increase in cheese consumption in various emerging economies.
-The Mexico cheese market size was valued at $1,857 million in 2016, and is expected to reach at $2,215 million by 2023, registering a CAGR of 2.5% during the forecast period.
+Asia-Pacific is the fastest-growing region followed by LAMEA, owing to an increase in cheese consumption in various emerging economies.
+The Mexico cheese market size was valued at $1,857 million in 2016 and is expected to reach $2,215 million by 2023, registering a CAGR of 2.5% during the forecast period.

 In recent years, volatility in farm gate milk prices and farm incomes have impacted farmer confidence and ability to grow.
 With the industry disruption caused by the late-season step-downs in 2015/16 and lower average milk prices in 2016/17, many farmers focused on cost control, refinancing and business consolidation, rather than longer-term investments to increase production.
 In many cases, farmers culled extensively during these years, taking advantage of higher beef prices to maintain cash flow.